ucodery/ucodery-slides/slides/you-are-sharing-your-code-wrong/slides.md

 fixing immediate failures instead of root cause

-so far concentrate on giving away *code*

-These are all fist-attempts at sharing, converging on packaging, slowly
+so far concentrate on giving away *code*; these are all fist-attempts at sharing

-I've seen all these strategies before

 trade-offs for your user **because**...
 -->